tednaleid/sublime-EasyMotion/README.md

 ## Installation

-After SublimeJump is officially released, it will be put in Package Control, but it's not ready for primetime yet so installation is currently manual.
+SublimeJump has been [submitted to PackageControl](https://github.com/wbond/package_control_channel/pull/929), but has not yet been merged yet so the installation process is currently manual.

 Manual installation should be as easy as cloning this git repository into your Sublime `Packages` directory.
 On OSX: